Is a TFSA or RRSP Better?

 • +TFSA: Withdraw anytime, room comes back next year

-• +TFSA: Withdrawals don't affect government benefits (OAS, GIS)
+• +TFSA: Withdrawals don’t affect OAS, GIS, or other government benefits

 • +RRSP: Home Buyers’ Plan lets you borrow up to $60,000 for a first home